hrydgard/ppsspp-site/docs/reference/ios-support.md

 Sometime in April-May 2024, Apple changed their App Store policy to allow emulator apps in the App Store.
 This finally made it possible to [release](/news/live-on-app-store) an official iOS version of PPSSPP!

-This also means that going forward, the iOS version will be prioritized about as highly as the Android and PC versions for features and performance work.
-However - updates may be delayed, sometimes severely, due to Apple's rather unpredicatable review process.
+This also means that going forward, the iOS version will be prioritized nearly as highly as the Android and PC versions for features and performance work.

 ## Limitations